What is EMDR Therapy for Men?

 Trauma impacts men twice: the moment of the experience and then not being able to talk about it.

-One therapy that has proven particularly effective for the type of trauma described above is Eye Movement Desensitization and Reprocessing (EMDR) therapy.
+One therapy that is particularly effective for the type of trauma described above is Eye Movement Desensitization and Reprocessing (EMDR) therapy.

 EMDR therapy is an integrative psychotherapy approach designed to treat a wide array of psychological issues.
 For men, EMDR therapy for men can be a game changer.